-Our digestive system is made up of the digestive tract—a series of organs from the mouth to the anus—that help the body break down and absorb food to create energy.
-Gastroenterology focuses on the causes, prevention, diagnoses and treatment of diseases of the digestive system including the esophagus, stomach, small intestine, colon and rectum, pancreas, gallbladder and bile ducts.
+Our digestive system is made up of the digestive tract — a series of organs from the mouth to the anus — that help the body break down and absorb food to create energy.
+Gastroenterology focuses on the causes, prevention, diagnosis and treatment of diseases of the digestive system, including the esophagus, stomach, small intestine, colon and rectum, pancreas, gallbladder and bile ducts.

 Disease, Symptoms and Diagnosis